CVVisualPSETeam/Dokumente/Testphase/tests.md

 The accordion menu should consist of the following collapsables:

 - ___Zoom sychronization:___
-                When opened one plus as many checkboxes as there are images should be displayed.
+                When opened, one plus as many checkboxes as there are images should be displayed.
 One for every image and one to indicate that no zoom synchronization is selected.
                 If one image is selected, zooming or scrolling in this image is mapped to